-If there is a concern that a pupil is in danger of immediate harm, then the school's child protection procedures are followed.
-If there is a medical emergency, then the school's procedures for medical emergencies are followed.
+If there is a concern that a pupil is in danger of immediate harm, then the school's child protection

 Disclosures by children and confidentiality

 We recognise how important it is that staff are calm, supportive and non-judgemental to children who disclose a concern about themselves or a friend.
 The emotional and physical safety of our children is paramount and staff listen rather than advise.
 Staff make it clear to children that the concern will be shared with the SENCo or the Safeguarding Lead and recorded, in order to provide appropriate support to the pupil.